b20n/b20n.github.io/_posts/1970-01-01-things-other-people-said.md

 date: 1970-01-01
 ---

+Thoreau:

+> The mass of men lead lives of quiet desperation.

+Samuel Johnson:

+> Curiosity is one of the permanent and certain characteristics of a vigorous
+> mind.

 Franz Kafka, _The Great Wall of China_:

 > The farther one descends among the lower schools the more, naturally enough,